adharshkamath/Mathy-Compiler/README.md

 ./test filename [-o output_filename] [-t data type for variables]
 ```

-The equations in [benchmark/source](./benchmark/source) are some examples of what can be handled by this compiler.
+The equations in [benchmark/source](./benchmark/source) are implementations of programs from [PolyBench/C](https://web.cse.ohio-state.edu/~pouchet.2/software/polybench/).

 The OpenMP outputs for these equations can be found in [benchmark/output](benchmark/output).